velvia/links/rust.md

 * [slice_deque](https://docs.rs/slice-deque/0.3.0/slice_deque/) - A really clever Ringbuffer implementation that uses mmap and virtual pages to allow one to treat ranges of the buffer as slices!
 * [chute](https://crates.io/crates/chute) - lock-free MPMC/SPMC broadcast queue
 * [rust-phf](https://github.com/rust-phf/rust-phf) - generate efficient lookup tables at compile time using perfect hash functions!
+* [entropy-map](https://crates.io/crates/entropy-map) - "ultra-low-latency" hashmap using minimal perfect hash functions and compact encoding of values.
+Might be useful in databases and data processing.
+Does not need to know keys at compile time!
 * [odht](https://crates.io/crates/odht) - "hash table that can be mapped from disk into memory without need for up-front decoding" - deterministic binary representation, and platform and endianness independent.
 Sounds sweet!
 * [orx-split-vec](https://crates.io/crates/orx-split-vec) - vector with dynamic capacity and pinned elements using chunks (ie pointers/refs are stable)
 * [radix-trie](https://crates.io/crates/radix_trie)